 Choosing to incorporate probiotic-rich foods into your diet is one of the best ways to boost your nutrition and support your health, and many of the foods that are known for their probiotic effects naturally include the above Lactobacillus strains.
 For example, L. acidophilus can be found in many fermented foods such as kombucha, kefir, miso, sauerkraut, tempeh, pickles, and some cottage cheese; dairy manufacturers (including Chobani, Stonyfield, Dannon, Fage, and Yoplait) also commonly add this strain into their yogurt and other dairy products thanks to its huge health benefits.

-In general, certain strains are more commonly found in dairy products while others are more often contained by fermented plant products.
+In general, certain strains are more commonly found in dairy products while others are more often found in fermented plant products.
 For example, L. rhamnosus and L. casei are often found in yogurt and dairy drinks, while L. plantarum (as the name may suggest) can be sourced from plant foods like pickles and sauerkraut.
 (23)

 That’s why when we formulate our supplements, LoveBug Probiotics is careful to include multiple species of Lactobacillus, including L. fermentum, L. plantarum, L. acidophilus, L. reuteri, L. rhamnosus GG, L. gasseri, L. brevis, and L. salivarius.
 We make sure you’re getting all the Lactobacillus strains you need to support whole body health—without needing to scour the nutritional labels of multiple dietary supplements.

 - Cho, YA and J Kim.
 “Effect of Probiotics on Blood Lipid Concentrations: A Meta-Analysis of Randomized Controlled Trials.”
 Medicine (Baltimore) 94, no. 43 (2015): 1714. doi: 10.1097/MD.0000000000001714